Carrie Underwood Has A $3 Secret To Keep Her Face Fresh After Injury

 The absence seemed to kick up all kinds of rumors, as a series of other reports also claimed that Carrie Underwood was pregnant (possibly with twins) and other reports that she and husband Mike Fisher were headed for a divorce.
 So far, none of those reports have come to fruition.

-Since those initial rumors suggesting her scars were large, Carrie Underwood has made a number of appearances in recent weeks with no noticeable change to hear appearance outside of a small bump above her lip.
+Since those initial rumors suggesting her scars were large, Carrie Underwood has made a number of appearances in recent weeks with no noticeable change to her appearance outside of a small bump above her lip.
 The $3 eye masks may really be helping.